 Take this example; a car company is launching a new car.
 A car buying agent is created.
 Rules can be ascribed to the agent about what competitor car companies do, what economic situations occur, what life changes might occur (family, house purchase etc.), distribution, behaviour based upon pricing, and so on.
 Scenarios can be run and assessed and decisions taken accordingly.

-Companies like Concentric ABM and others may provide solutions for certain clients/situations.
+Companies like agent based modelling companies and others may provide solutions for certain clients/situations.
 However, as with some regression models, having your precious data outside your company and having to pay by the scenario, may prove a stumbling block or a concern.

 Independent Common Currencies